Isetta-Team/Isetta-Website-Raw/docs/glossary.md

 **Core Render Loop**- the loop where the rendering function is called.
 The way the rendering occurs/is called varies from engine to engine, but is usually performed at the end of the main game loop. [↩](https://isetta.io/interviews/AdamSerdar-interview/#fnref:9)

 **Unreal's Blueprint Visual Scripting System**- the node-based scripting in the Unreal Engine used for gameplay scripting.

 **Job Control**- the control of multiple tasks on a computer system that may be "in-flight" at the same time.
-It requires proper allocation of resources and locked access to prevent deadlocks and failures.
+It requires proper allocation of resources and locked access to prevent deadlocks and failures. [↩](https://isetta.io/interviews/CaseyMuratori-interview/#fnref:666)

 **Cross Product**- the 3D math operation where the input is two vectors and the output is one vector that's perpendicular to both input vectors.
-However, the direction of the output vector depends on whether the space is defined as left handed or right handed.
+However, the direction of the output vector depends on whether the space is defined as left handed or right handed. [↩](https://isetta.io/interviews/CaseyMuratori-interview/#fnref:301)

 **Depth Peeling**- a method of order-independent transparency when rendering 3D geometry.
-It determines what should be drawn on top by rendering multiple passes of a scene and comparing depths.
+It determines what should be drawn on top by rendering multiple passes of a scene and comparing depths. [↩](https://isetta.io/interviews/CaseyMuratori-interview/#fnref:988)

 **Unified Modeling Language (UML)**- used to visually represent a software system with its actors and roles so that a programmer can better understand and design said system.
-Sometimes, UML diagrams can end up as a "disaster situation".
+Sometimes, UML diagrams can end up as a "disaster situation". [↩](https://isetta.io/interviews/CaseyMuratori-interview/#fnref:399)

-**Build Engineer**- the engineer in charge of the infrastructure that builds a software application, as well as testing and troubleshooting code for before the software's release.
+**Build Engineer**- the engineer in charge of the infrastructure that builds a software application, as well as testing and troubleshooting code for before the software's release. [↩](https://isetta.io/interviews/CaseyMuratori-interview/#fnref:500)

-**CMake**- a cross-platform, open-source application for managing the build process of software in a compiler-independent way.
+**CMake**- a cross-platform, open-source application for managing the build process of software in a compiler-independent way. [↩](https://isetta.io/interviews/CaseyMuratori-interview/#fnref:400)

-**Ninja**- a small build system that is designed to run builds as fast as possible.
+**Ninja**- a small build system that is designed to run builds as fast as possible. [↩](https://isetta.io/interviews/CaseyMuratori-interview/#fnref:401)

+**Free list**- a memory management data structure that uses a linked list which points to successive free regions of memory that can be utilized for allocation individually.[↩](https://isetta.io/blogs/week-4/#fn:24920)

+**STL**- standard library which is the C++ library containing most of the needed data structures.
+It is known to not be best for performance, however, will save us time not implementing them. [↩](https://isetta.io/blogs/week-3/#fnref:845)

+**GLFW**- a library utility for creating windows and receiving input from the window. [↩](https://isetta.io/blogs/week-3/#fnref:8987)

+**std::function**- a container for lambda functions, see cppreference.
+We have renamed std::function to Action in our aliases for simpler calling. [↩](https://isetta.io/blogs/week-3/#fnref:875)

+**OSI**- Open System Interconnection and is a standard for networking layers. [↩](https://isetta.io/blogs/week-3/#fnref:784)

+**Packet**- formatted data that is sent over a network.
+Virtual objects are serialized and broken into these small chunks before being sent, and different protocols expect different formats for packets. [↩](https://isetta.io/blogs/week-3/#fnref:483920)

+**Client-server model**- in networking where there is one central server that all other machines (the "clients") connect to.
+This server is typically the authority on all important and possibly conflicting information. [↩](https://isetta.io/blogs/week-3/#fnref:909281)

+**Peer-to-peer model**- in networking is where every machine to one another, which requires more bandwidth per client and more complex data authority handling but avoids needing a dedicated server.
+Peer-to-peer is generally harder to implement than client-server. [↩](https://isetta.io/blogs/week-3/#fnref:909282)

+**Handshake** in networking is an automated negotiation process for creating a connection between two machines, typically a client and a server.
+The process requires the machines to exchange special packets before the connection can be established. [↩](https://isetta.io/blogs/week-3/#fnref:909283)

+**Ring buffer**- (or [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer)) is a FIFO data structure which is broadly used for transmitting data between asynchronous processes.
+See more:  [↩](https://isetta.io/blogs/week-3/#fnref:8383)

+**Localhost**- an address in networking specifically, 127.0.0.1.
+Packets that are sent here are not technically sent anywhere, they're just sent up to the next layer for processing. [↩](https://isetta.io/blogs/week-3/#fnref:535362)